Passenger drone: History

 Unmanned aerial vehicles were first introduced in World War 1, when Britain first developed the Aerial Target, an aircraft controlled remotely through radio signals.
 A year later in the United States, testing of Kettering Bug, a 12-foot long biplane attached with a bomb and that launched via a “slingshot-like rail”, was also under progress.
-Both of their unreliable test results and their possibility of endangering friendly troops in deployment caused neither aircraft to be used during the war.
+Both their unreliable test results and their possibility of endangering friendly troops in deployment caused neither aircraft to be used during the war.
 Production of UAVs continued after World War I and into World War II and the Vietnam War, where they would be invaluable in assisting with training as well as reconnaissance.

 Late 20th century also saw the proposition and development of unique methods of travel, including personal jetpacks and even flying cars.
 While the previously mentioned are not drones, they serve as a precursor and foundation for the passenger drones of today.

 The first passenger drone was unveiled on January 6 of 2016 at the international Consumer Electronics Show (CES) in Las Vegas.
 Produced by Ehang, a Chinese company based in Guangzhou, the 184 was a one passenger drone equipped with four propellers that could fly for approximately 23 minutes at a top speed of 63 mph.
 Since then, many new companies have entered the market, but none yet have been accessible by the public.

 Technological development

 Since 2013, improvements in designs to wing structures have contributed to the economic feasibility of passenger drones.
 New structural advancements, such as the flapping-wing propulsion system based on the mechanisms of birds’ wings, are more available as they have proven their capabilities in laboratory testing.
-As of September 29th, 2015, most market-ready drones are delivery drones with a carrying capacity limited to small packages - with a typical max capacity of under 5 pounds.
+As of 29 September 2015, most market-ready drones are delivery drones with a carrying capacity limited to small packages – with a typical maximum capacity of under 5 pounds.

 However, while the technology exists for drones with larger carrying capacities, specifically those capable of carrying multiple humans, the execution of this technology is not yet market accessible.
 This capacity limit must be addressed for passenger drones; given current designs strive to carry a maximum of 5 people.
 However, some estimates believe that passengers drones could become a reality, specifically for paid transportation and emergency purposes, as early as 2026.
 With implementation of this technology, there could be significant effects on ground traffic including reducing gridlock in heavily congested areas and conserving up to 15% of the fuel currently used in heavy traffic patterns.

 However, extensive growth of the passenger drone market also risks clouding the low-altitude airspace and causing new safety risks.
 However, this concern is being addressed by recent advancements in the Internet of Drones (IoD) which links drones together to ensure appropriate pathing and reduce mid-air collisions.
 While this brings additional security issues, including maintaining reliable communication channels in the case of technological failure, researchers hope that this will help reduce crashes that can result in damage to passengers, buildings, and people in and around the airspace.